5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 - Refer back to a previous challenge or logic puzzle.

 - What is 25 + 25?
-How can you use mental math to solve this?
-(Think about the value of two quarters.)
+How can you quickly use what you know about money to solve this?

 - Add to this strategy: What is 25 + 25 + 7?
 What is 25 + 25 + 25?